NVIDIA Open Source Data Acquisition

 Install the CUDA Toolkit (12.2 or newer).

 For the Raw Ethernet / GPUDirect / RoCE path, you also need an NVIDIA ConnectX-6 Dx (or newer) NIC.
-The default Ubuntu kernel drivers are sufficient; we recommend additionally installing doca-ofed for the diagnostic utilities (ibstat, ibv_devinfo, mlxconfig, mlnx_perf, …).
+The default Ubuntu kernel drivers are sufficient.
+We also recommend installing doca-ofed for the diagnostic utilities (ibstat, ibv_devinfo, mlxconfig, mlnx_perf, and so on).

 2